Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • (i, j, …): comparison of treatment arms ‘i, j, …’ vs. control arm

-As one can see, the global null hypothesis can not be rejected since \(2.352 < 2.511\).
-However, the second treatment arm results in a stop due to futility, since, after not rejecting the global null, \(0.234 < 0.414\) as indicated by the overall adjusted test statistic.
-That means this study course would lead to continuation only with active treatment arm \(1\).
+As we can see, the global null hypothesis cannot be rejected at the second stage, since \(2.352 < 2.511\).
+However, the second active treatment arm is stopped for futility, since, after not rejecting the global null, its corresponding overall adjusted test statistic of \(0.234\) is smaller than the second-stage futility bound of \(0.414.\) Therefore, this study course leads to a continuation to the third stage with active treatment arm \(1\) only.

 genData_5 <- getDataset(